zchee/neovim-wiki/Development-tips.md

     ulimit -c unlimited

 If you then reproduce a segfault in `nvim`, it will "dump core".
-Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written).
+Typically this means a `core` file will appear in the current directory (or check `/var/log/apport.log` to see where it was written, or use `coredumpctl -1 debug` on newer systems with `systemd-coredump` installed).

 To get a backtrace from the `core` file: